Nagasi Krestos: Yifat campaign

 After fighting the Wollo and Yejju Oromo north of Menz, he subdued the Oromo living in the district of Ifat, which came to replace Menz as the center of the Shewan lordship.
 His further conquests included the districts of Debdabo, Mengist, Makfud, Doqaqit and Asundabe.
+Negasi is recognized for establishing a coalition with the Muslim leaders of Ifat in opposition to the Oromo pagan invaders.
 Through these he succeeded in establishing an autonomous state of Shewa by the end of 17th century.
 Pankhurst credits Negasi Krestos with moving the capital of Shewa to Debre Berhan from the old center in Tegulet; Nagasi's stone palace was still visible when Rochet d'Hericourt visited Debre Berhan in 1840.

 In the early years of the 18th century, Nagasi travelled to Gondar to pay homage to Emperor Iyasu I, where he died of smallpox.
 According to Donald Levine, Nagasi was buried in the church Fit Abbo, "where his grave -- as well as the field he camped on, Nagassi Meda -- remain objects of historical interest today."

 He did not succeed in obtaining the title Meridazmach, which later was unilaterally adopted by his son and heir Sebestyanos.
 His death away from his domain plunged Shewa into a period of disorder, and the territories he conquered reverted to their original rulers.